DecisionsDev/sample-blockchain-vehicle-lifecycle/odm-deployer/README.md

-# ODM Deployer
+# odm-deployer

-This REST service allows to deploy a Ruleapp to the RES.
-It is used as a facade to the RES, called by HyperLedger Composer when ruleapps are deployed through specific transactions.
+This REST service implements a facade to the management API of the RES.
+It allows to deploy XOM and Ruleapps to the RES from dedicated Smart Contracts involved on specific deployment transactions.

 # setting up the deployer

 - Launch a terminal window and go the odm-deployer project directory
-- enter: 'docker-compose up' to build the image and start the service
+- enter: 'docker-compose up -d' to build the image and start the service

 # stopping the deployer

 You need to stop the deployer using 'docker-compose down' from the odm-deployer project directory.
-If you change the code of the service, you need to remove the existing images:
+If you change the code of the service, you need to remove the existing images by invoking the following Docker command: docker rmi smartcontract/odm-deployer:1.0.0
-'docker rmi smartcontract/odm-deployer:1.0.0 ; docker rmi smartcontract/odm-deployer:latest'

-To create a Docker image from the dockerfile in this directory: docker build -t smartcontract/odm-deployer .
+To create a Docker image from the dockerfile in this directory use the following docker command: docker build -t smartcontract/odm-deployer .